Resources > Healthy Community

 How decisions will be made

 It’s important that we deliver meaningful, purposeful projects that our communities influence and shape.
-This year, we are shifting to a community-led model.

-Then, successful applicants will be invited to present their project to a community panel.
+Once the due diligence has been carried out, successful applicants will be invited to present their project to a community panel.

 The panel is made up of local people - children, young people and parent carers who will be impacted by this work.
 The panel scores will be used to inform the funding decision, though, discretion may be required in exceptional circumstances.